What you need to know about marijuana legalization in Illinois

-Illinoisans will be able to legally possess 30 grams, or about an ounce, of cannabis flower.
+Illinoisans can legally possess 30 grams, or about an ounce, of cannabis flower.
 The legal limit for cannabis concentrate is 5 grams.
 And the limit for cannabis-infused products, such as edibles or tinctures, is 500 milligrams of THC, the chemical that gets users high.
-Illinois visitors will be allowed to possess half of those amounts.
+Illinois visitors are allowed to possess half of those amounts.

 Where can I smoke legally?

-It will be legal to smoke in one’s own home and on-site in some cannabis-related businesses.
+It is legal to smoke in one’s own home and on-site in some cannabis-related businesses.